-When we get older, our driving skills may diminish.
+Yet, when we get older, our driving skills may diminish.
 You may see this firsthand now with one of your parents.
 Should they still be allowed on the road?

-AAA says that as a group, seniors are safe drivers compared to other age groups because they are risk avoidant.
+AAA says that as a group, seniors are safe drivers compared to other age groups because they are risk-avoidant.
 They tend to wear their seat belts, not use excessive speed and don't drink and drive.
 However, AAA says they are more likely to be injured or killed in traffic crashes due to age-related vulnerabilities, such as more fragile bones.

-Medical Conditions or Medications Can Impact Driving Skills
+Medical Conditions Can Impact Driving Skills

 Many older people also suffer from a shorter attention span, and the shorter attention span limits the ability to do two things at once, which is essential when driving.